Mobject-Dev-Team/mobject.org/docs/README.md

 ## Important notes regarding this project

-This software is in Alpha!
-We have decided to make this a public repo so that you can see our work in progress.
-We do not recommend using this software in production as there may be breaking changes during alpha / beta releases.
+We are currently in the early stages of developing this software.
+In the spirit of transparency and community collaboration, we have made this a public repository to allow visibility into our ongoing work.
+Please be aware that this project is in its alpha phase and we strongly advise against using any part of it in production environments.
+Any decision to implement libraries that are in beta or release stages should be made cautiously and at your own risk.

 Please feel free to contribute, copy and use code.

 Mobject has been created for TwinCAT.
-Mobject uses reflection, TwinCAT Pragmas and libraries so porting to other controllers may not be possible.
+Mobject may use reflection, TwinCAT Pragmas and libraries so porting to other controllers may not be possible.

 ## Coding style and convention